LSU vs. UL Monroe NCAA Football Odds, Plays and Insights | November 20, 2021

 UL Monroe Stats and Trends

-- The Warhawks have been underdogs by 29 points or more three times this season and covered the spread once.
+- This season, the Warhawks have just one against the spread win in three games as an underdog of 29 points or more.

-- UL Monroe's games this season have hit the over in 50% of its opportunities (five times in 10 games with a set point total).
+- UL Monroe's games this year have gone over the total in five out of 10 opportunities (50%).

-- UL Monroe is 3-1 against the spread and 3-1 overall when the team scores more than 26.6 points.
+- When UL Monroe scores more than 26.6 points, it is 3-1 against the spread and 3-1 overall.

-- When UL Monroe amasses more than 385.9 yards, the team is 1-2 against the spread and 1-2 overall.
+- In games that UL Monroe totals more than 385.9 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Warhawks have turned the ball over one more time (13 total) than the Tigers have forced a turnover (12) this season.
+- The Warhawks have turned the ball over 13 times this season, one more turnover than the Tigers have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.